SAP-archive/karydia/docs/features.md

 ## Karydia Exclusion Handling

 Namespaces and other objects can be opted out of being "watched" by Karydia.
 Therefore, there are two options:
-- (nearly) each feature provides its own annotation for namespaces and/or other objects to be ignored by the respective Karydia feature - see feature descriptions above
+- (nearly) each feature provides its own annotation for namespaces and/or other objects to be ignored by the respective Karydia feature (see the feature descriptions above).
 - [values.yaml](../install/charts/values.yaml), which provides Karydia (component) installation configurations, provides two blocks called `exclusionNamespaceLabels` and `exclusionObjectLabels`.
 These blocks define either namespace or other object labels.
-If they are matched by either namespace or object the Karydia webhooks filter them out and, thus, they get fully excluded/ignored by Karydia.
+If they are matched by either a namespace or an object, the Karydia webhooks filter them out and, thus, they get fully excluded/ignored by Karydia.
 These settings need to be adjusted before running the installation of Karydia.

 :warning: Karydia's network policy feature works differently, without the use of webhooks and, hence, this feature is independent from that configuration setting.